Alluxio/alluxio/docs/en/compute/Google-Dataproc.md

 * Account with Cloud Dataproc API enabled
 * A GCS Bucket
-* gcloud CLI: Make sure that the AWS CLI is set up and ready with the required AWS Access/Secret key
+* gcloud CLI: Make sure that the CLI is set up with any necessary credentials

-An GCS bucket can be configured as Alluxio's Root Under File System and to serve as the location for the bootstrap script.
+A GCS bucket required as Alluxio's Root Under File System and to serve as the location for the bootstrap script.
 If required, the root UFS can be reconfigured to be HDFS or any other supported under store.